Basic Plugin Generation and Publishing Process

 composer require webman/console

-(the name is also the project name to be published by composer, the name needs to be lowercase), execute the command:
+(the name is also the project name to be published later via Composer, and the name needs to be lowercase).

 php webman plugin:create --name=foo/admin